-- Quality copy: Google’s algorithm can understand your copy better than you think it can so if you’re copy is fluffed up, keyword stuffed gibberish then don’t expect to rank.
+- Quality copy: Google’s algorithm can understand your copy better than you think it can so if your copy is fluffed up, keyword-stuffed gibberish then don’t expect to rank.
 Make sure you’re writing relevant copy that is readable to humans.

 - Don’t keyword stuff: Mentioned in the above point but worth reiterating in its own point.
 Do not stuff keywords on every line.
 Whilst you should use your keyword research to guide you, you should be able to weave your keywords naturally into the copy.
 If you’re forcing it, then you’re probably doing it wrong.